nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 is not good ([#1041](https://github.com/openscad/openscad/issues/1041), [#1608](https://github.com/openscad/openscad/issues/1608).)

-It'd be great to fix that, but in the meantime I needed a quick solution.
+It'd be great to fix that, but in the meantime I need a quick solution so I can play with my new toy.

 [Erik Nygren has made a good start](https://erik.nygren.org/2018-3dprint-multicolor-openscad.html) with a method for selecting one part at a time using a `multicolor()` module